Why Practice Pollution Prevention?

 - Improved public health: Process changes resulting from the implementation of a P2 program can help a business reduce permitted and fugitive emissions, or accidental releases or spills.
 Reduced emissions positively impact the quality of the local community’s air, water, and land resources, making surrounding areas safer and healthier places to live, work, and play.
 A cleaner environment can reduce the adverse health impacts to local populations from illnesses, diseases, and cancer risk associated with pollution exposure.
 U.S. EPA considers pollution prevention to be an equivalent form of disease prevention.

 - Improved regulatory compliance and reduced regulation: It costs time and money to be regulated.
 There are expenses related to permitting and compliance, including permitting fees; required emission control technologies; emission rate fees ($/ton rates); staff time related to permit applications, recordkeeping, and reporting requirements; and potential fines for noncompliance.
 If the wastes a business aims to reduce or eliminate through P2 are regulated under state or federal laws and the reductions are significant enough, costly permits and government approvals can potentially be avoided.
 At the very least, P2 efforts can minimize regulatory compliance issues and the liability costs associated with regulated waste management including permitted emissions.
 The adoption of P2 procedures, work instructions, and additional training will add consistency and stability to environmental programs, lead to improved control of potential environmental impacts, and help a business anticipate and control upsets.
 Pollution prevention also provides an opportunity to act cautiously with imperfect information, scientific uncertainty, and high risk.
 As science progresses, the stringency of environmental regulations continues to increase for contaminant discharges into all environmental media.
-P2 projects have the ability to position a company to meet or surpass projected future usage and discharge limits resulting from unknown factors such as purchase prices, disposal costs, or new health issues that accompany the use of substances known to be environmentally damaging.
+P2 projects can position a company to meet or surpass projected future usage and discharge limits resulting from unknown factors such as purchase prices, disposal costs, or new health issues that accompany the use of substances known to be environmentally damaging.

 - Reduced waste generation, storage, treatment, and disposal costs: Every business generates waste that is costly to manage at any stage in the process.
 The costs associated with the following areas are escalating: